 The Avanti II was very much a specialty item.
 Its $7,000+ price tag was fully $1,000 more than a Jaguar E-Type and double the cost of a well-equipped Ford Mustang.
 Still, Altman and Newman were selling exclusivity as much as anything else, hoping to imbue the Avanti II with bespoke snob appeal.
 The new builders proudly announced that they could built up to 1,000 cars a year, although their actual annual production seldom approached 200 units.

-The Avanti II soldiered on into the seventies, although federal regulations forced some design modifications.
+The Avanti II continued into the seventies, although federal regulations forced some design modifications.
 To meet bumper regulations, the delicate flush bumpers were replaced with bulkier units, giving the car a somewhat ungainly look.
-The Chevrolet 327 gave way to the 350 (5,733 cc), and then briefly the slow-revving 400 cu. in.
+The Chevrolet 327 gave way to the 350 (5,733 cc) and then briefly the slow-revving 400 cu. in.
 (6,470 cc) small block, which was now down to an unimpressive 180 net horsepower (134 kW).

-Nate Altman died in 1976 and control of Avanti passed to his brother, Arnold Altman, who finally sold the company in October 1982 to Stephen Blake, a Washington, DC, businessman.
-Blake made an aggressive effort to revive the small company, reorganizing the factory and putting a greater emphasis on quality control, while negotiating new deals to market the car through selected Cadillac dealers.
-He dropped the “II” from the name, ordered the addition of body-colored bumper covers to better integrate the big 5 mph (8 km/h) bumpers, and planned a convertible model.
+Nate Altman died in 1976 and control of Avanti passed to his brother, Arnold Altman, who finally sold the company in October 1982 to Stephen Blake, a Washington, D.C., businessman.
+Blake made an aggressive effort to revive the small company, reorganizing the factory and putting a greater emphasis on quality control while negotiating new deals to market the car through selected Cadillac dealers.
+He dropped the “II” from the name, ordered the addition of body-colored bumper covers to better integrate the big 5 mph (8 km/h) bumpers and developed a planned convertible model.
 Blake even made a brief stab at racing, but by then he had overextended himself and his financing collapsed.

 In 1985, the company’s assets were purchased by Texas businessman Michael Kelly, reportedly for less than $750,000 — not much for even a tiny automaker.
 In August 1987, Kelly moved production to a new factory in Youngstown, Ohio, and announced ambitious plans for new models, including the long-delayed convertible, a stretched-wheelbase “Luxury Sport Coupe,” an even longer four-door sedan, and even a stretch limo.
 He also arranged for 50 “Silver Anniversary” coupes for 1988 using supercharged V8s reminiscent of the early Paxton-supercharged R2s.